namednil/tacos29/README.md

 # TaCoS 29 webpage

 This is the webpage of TaCoS 29.
+It is based on the website of the [travis foundation](https://foundation.travis-ci.org/).

 In order to get working forms, we used the following [little flask project](https://github.com/namednil/flask_tacos) as backend that runs on the server.

 We used an mybb forum to help people find a couch during their stay.
+The forum is populated with users by a little script that extracts user names from the database and inserts them into the mybb database.

 ## Edit things